harrycresswell/harry/content/writing/24-05-02-reducing-css/index.md

 This technique was popularised as [The Stack](https://every-layout.dev/layouts/stack/) layout by Heydon Pickering and Andy Bell in Every Layout.
 It works by applying margin to direct sibling elements.
 Flow is incredibly useful for creating space between prose elements, for example the headings and paragraphs found in a blog post.

-With liberal use of `.flow`, I’ve been able to remove styles I’d typically use to create space between elements.
+With liberal use of `.flow`, I’ve been able to remove the styles I’d typically use to create space between elements.
 For example, I no longer need to litter my base styles with the [next-sibling combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors/Selectors_and_combinators#next-sibling_combinator):

 ```css
 ul+p,